ryantd42/NY-Legislative-Git/2023/S3531A-2023/bill.md

  CHANGES.
   §  2.
 Section  11-101 of the energy law, as amended by chapter 516 of the laws of 1984, is amended to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD06858-02-3
+ S. 3531--A  2

   § 11-101.
 Purpose.
-In furtherance of the [policy] POLICIES  set  forth in  subdivision  two of section 3-101 of this chapter AND IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN ENACTING THE  NEW  YORK

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06858-01-3
- S. 3531  2

- STATE  CLIMATE  LEADERSHIP AND COMMUNITY PROTECTION ACT, the legislature hereby directs that a state energy  conservation  construction  code  be adopted  to protect the health, safety and security of the people of the state and to assure a continuing supply of energy for future generations and that such code mandate that [economically] reasonable energy conser- vation  techniques  be used in the design and construction of all public
+In furtherance of the [policy] POLICIES  set  forth in  subdivision  two of section 3-101 of this chapter AND IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN ENACTING THE  NEW  YORK STATE  CLIMATE  LEADERSHIP AND COMMUNITY PROTECTION ACT, the legislature hereby  directs  that  a  state energy conservation construction code be adopted to protect the health, safety and security of the people of  the state and to assure a continuing supply of energy for future generations and that such code mandate that [economically] reasonable energy conser- vation  techniques  be used in the design and construction of all public